-The Equity Collective is a non-hierarchical collaboration and project.
-We embody honesty and non-violence to support the thorough investigation of social inequity.
-Through collaboration across discipline, partners commit to the dismantling of harmful social structures and the creation of a society that practices radical inclusion.
+The Equity Collective is a non-hierarchical collaboration.
+We embody honesty and non-violence to support the thorough investigation of social inequity and systems of oppression.
+Through collaboration across discipline, partners commit to the dismantling of inequitable social structures and the creation of a society that practices radical inclusion.

 Dia Penning (she, her) is an Inclusion Facilitator, Yin Yoga Instructor, and founder of the Equity Collective.
 With a Master’s Degree in Interdisciplinary Arts from Columbia College, she is able to work in a number of different spaces.
 She has supported a diverse array of clients, from the National Parks Service to various yoga teacher training programs, arts organizations to tech executive coaching.
 Dia assists clients in investigating limiting assumptions and expanding their ideas of what is possible.
 Working one on one or in large groups, clients examine blockages in their bodies and minds, parallel them to external structures in interpersonal relationships, accumulated history and policy.
 They then investigate new possibilities, use the breath and mindful attention to challenge long held habits and create change.